 Control flow patterns are the building blocks of process orchestrations; they were introduced by van der Aalst et al. (2003c).
 A revised version was published in Russell et al. (2006).
+Russell et al. (2016) provide a comprehensive overview of the workflow patterns.
 Petri nets were introduced by Petri (1962).
 Girault and Valk (2010) published a textbook on Petri nets that investigated in detail the specification and verification of computer systems.